JarnoRalli/python_camera_library/README.md

 * 3d_lidar.ply
 * 3d_proj_cam2.ply

-### Stereo Camera Example
+### 1.4.2 Stereo Camera Example

 The stereo camera example demonstrates how a X- and Y-coordinates can be generated based on a depth map (Z-coordinate).
-Outputs a PLY file that can be viewed, for example, using CloudCompare or MeshLab.
+Outputs a PLY file that can be viewed, for example, using [CloudCompare](https://www.danielgm.net/cc/) or [MeshLab](https://www.meshlab.net/).

 ```python
 python ./stereo_camera_example.py
 ```

-Above code generate the following PLY file:
+Above code generates the following PLY file:

 * stereo_camera.ply

-### Fish-eye Camera Example
+### 1.4.3 Omnidirectional Camera Example

 The fish-eye camera example shows images captured using a camera with "fish-eye" lenses, described using the [omnidirectional camera model](http://rpg.ifi.uzh.ch/docs/IROS06_scaramuzza.pdf), can be re-mapped into a pin-hole camera image.